 On every screen in the software, the Help button is readily available.
 Always take a moment to use it if you need to.
 I must say I’m very impressed with Datacolor’s help documentation.

 Make and Model

 I must confess I don’t understand the purpose of this screen.
 Maybe it’s just so that Datacolor has a reference for your calibration data, if you’ve chosen to share it with them.
-Anyway, dutifully choose your manufacturer from the drop-down menu, and type in the model of your screen, as I’ve done here:
+Anyway, I dutifully chose my manufacturer from the drop-down menu, and typed in the model of my laptop:

 This section really is important.
-The Help document says to leave these menus on “unknown” if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.
+The Help document says to leave these menus on "unknown" if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.

 If you have a wide-gamut screen, I’m sure you’ll know about it, because your wallet will be that much lighter because of it.
-Most laptop and Mac screens are normal gamut, but check your paperwork to be sure.
+Most laptop and Mac screens are normal gamut, but check your paperwork if you’re not sure.

 The Backlight should also be fairly easy.
 If you have an LED screen, the manual or your invoice should tell you.
 Many newer screens are LED nowadays.
 If you do have an LED screen, it’s almost certainly White LED.
 RGB LED screens are still pretty rare and expensive.

 My monitor is a bit older, so it’s a regular LCD screen, with flourescent backlighting:

 This is the part where you tell the software what your screen can and can’t do: